Retiring in Vietnam: Pensions, Tax, and Currency

 Honest take

 Vietnam is one of the most attractive places in the world for a retiree on a modest Western pension — cost, climate, food, healthcare in major cities.
 The visa side is the catch.
 If you need a five-year residence guarantee, look at countries that actually offer one (Thailand O-A, Philippines SRRV, Portugal D7, Malaysia MM2H).
-If you can live with e-visa cycles and 183-day planning — or you qualify via marriage or investment — Vietnam is workable.
+If you can live with e-visa cycles and 183-day planning — or you may be eligible via marriage or investment (verify with immigration) — Vietnam is workable.
 Tax-residency planning and healthcare cover both need a proper professional review for your specific country, not a forum post.

 Related